snowman-repos/book/project_managers/README.md

 ### The Kick-Off Meeting

 By this stage, you've been learning and thinking a lot about this project.
 You kn ow exactly what needs to be done and how your team can do it.
-Now it's time to tell them.
+Now it's time to share with them.

 - before hand - while you're planning get everyone's feedback
 - who to invite